gensyn/de_gensyn_HomeAssistantPlugin/README.md

 customization sets the eventual value for an option.
 In the example above, only the second customization matches the condition so the text size is set to 12.
 As an `Attribute` you can also select `custom_text` which shows a new field where you can enter any text to be displayed instead of the original.
-This allows you to create your own translation on the Stream Deck.
+This allows you to create your own translations on the Stream Deck.
 Furthermore, `%s` in the `custom_text` field is replaced by the original text and `\n` creates a line break.
 As an example: on a weather entity that has an attribute for the temperature you can select the temperature to be displayed and then create a customization with custom text `%s\n°C` which results in the temperature being displayed in the first line and "°C" in the second.